mozilla/addons-server/docs/topics/api/reviewers.rst

     :<json string comment: The comment that is being drafted as part of a review.
     :<json string filename: The filename this comment is related to.
     :<json int lineno: The line number this comment is related to.
+Please make sure that in case of comments for git diffs, that the `lineno` used here belongs to the file in the version that belongs to `version_id` and not it's parent.
     :statuscode 200: The comment has been updated.
     :statuscode 400: An error occurred, check the `error` value in the JSON.